SkyRealmPE/CLACore/README.md

  - [x] Join Title - Big text will be in your screen when you join.
  - [x] Respawn Title - Big text will be in your screen when you respawn.
  - [x] Economy System - EconomySystem like money system.
+ - [x] Guardian - Guardian image pop up when you join.

  ## Need Help?

   Open an Issue [here](https://github.com/CLADevs/CLACore/issues/new).